UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToThermalComfort.rst

        Settings for the Wall height and aspect plugin.

 #.
 Re-open the SOLWEIG plugin and use the settings shown below.
-   You will use vegetation (cdsm_rotterdam.tif) and ground cover (lc_rotterdam.tif).
+   You will use vegetation (CDSM.tif) and ground cover (LANDCOVER.tif).
+   Leave the tranmissivity of light through vegetation as 3%.
-   As no TDSM exists we estimate it by using 25% of the canopy height.
-Leave the tranmissivity as 3%.
+   As no Vegetation Trunk-zone DSM exists we estimate it by using 25% of the canopy height.
-   You will use meteorological forcing data from `KNMI (Royal Netherlands Meteorological Institute) <https://daggegevens.knmi.nl/klimatologie/uurgegevens>`__.
+   You will use meteorological forcing data from a summer day in 1997-06-06 (gbg19970606_2015a.txt).
-   This data is in UTC 0.
-The solar radiation is global and therefore we have to tick "Estimate diffuse and direct shortwave radiation from global radiation".
+   This data is in UTC 1.
+In this meteorological data, the global solar radiation is divided into one direct and one diffuse component.
    Remember to tick "Save necessary raster(s) for the TreePlanter and Spatial TC tools".
    Specify an output folder that you can easily find.
 Click **Run**.

     .. figure:: /images/ThermalComfort/SOLWEIG1.png